 Students are considered to have graduated on time if they finish their studies within four years.
 At Asbury the on-time graduation rate of first-time, full-time students is 57%.
 That is great when compared to the national average of 33.3%

 During the 2017-2018 academic year, there were 1,492 undergraduates at Asbury with 1,240 being full-time and 252 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Asbury, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Asbury, approximately 69% of students took out student loans averaging $7,192 a year.
-That adds up to $28,768 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Asbury, approximately 59% of students took out student loans averaging $8,523 a year.
+That adds up to $34,092 over four years for those students.